0330 133 1111

 Matters our Building Surveyors noted incuded a leaking car park roof, penetrating damp, an eroded wall damaged by a tree.
 Our surveyors had particular concerns about the high cost of having to repair the wall and leaking car park roof.

-RICS Homebuyers survey report on a Birmingham 1981 semi detached house
+RICS Homebuyers survey report on a Loughborough 1981 semi detached house

 As the house was of timber framed construction our surveyors thus took particular care to look for evidence of dampness that might decay the timber frame.
 Ponding of a flat roof suggested further investigation was required as the deck might not be properly constructed.
 Such ponding can encourage condensation in the roof void which encourages decay or beetles.